palmtag/VERAout-tools/README.md

 #### Hint: How to install HDF5 Library on your computer

+This section contains information on installing HDF5 on your computer system.

 You must have a fortran compiler installed on your system.
-The preference is gfortran.

-Download latest HDF5 source:
-   http://www.hdfgroup.org/HDF5/release/obtain5.html
+Information on the latest HDF5 source can be found at: http://www.hdfgroup.org/HDF5/release/obtain5.html

 ```